ksu-is/Flappy-Kim/projectroadmap.md

-1. Create README
+1. Create README- CHECK
-2. Upload code from existing repo
+2. Upload code from existing repo- CHECK
 3. Test existing repo and note any issues that surface
 4. Create separate repo for development code
 5. Clone repos for existing code & development code to Github Desktop